 15. Healing Daylight

 16. Iconic Daylight and Views

 17. Visions of Nature

 18. Biophilia and Technophilia

 About the Author

-Lisa Heschong is an architect and founding principal of the Heschong Mahone Group (HMG), a building sciences consulting firm, where she led ground-breaking research showing a relationship between daylight and student test scores, retail sales, and office worker performance.
-Heschong is the author of the now classic Thermal Delight in Architecture, along with many technical publications about daylighting and energy efficiency in buildings.
-A graduate of UC Berkeley and MIT, she has been honored by Phi Beta Kappa, the AIA School Medal, as a Fellow of the Illuminating Engineering Society (IES), and the Haecker Award for Architectural Research.
-Heschong lives in Santa Cruz, California, with her husband, two horses and a sailboat, where she never tires of watching the changing colors of the surrounding ocean and sky.
+Lisa Heschong is an architect and founding principal of the Heschong Mahone Group (HMG), a building sciences consulting firm, where she led groundbreaking research showing a relationship between daylight and student test scores, retail sales, and office worker performance.
+Heschong is the author of the classic Thermal Delight in Architecture, along with many technical publications about daylighting and energy effi ciency in buildings.
+A graduate of UC Berkeley and MIT, she is a Fellow of the Illuminating Engineering Society (IES), and received the ARCC 2012 Haecker Award for Architectural Research.
+Heschong lives in Santa Cruz, California, with her husband, two horses, and a sailboat, where she never tires of watching the changing colors of the surrounding ocean and sky.